 A college degree which can often be earned by following a four-year instructional program.
-A baccalaureate institution, sometimes informally called a "four-year college," is a college or university which is entitled to grant a baccalaureate or bachelor's degree.
+It typically requires 180 or more credits.

 basic skills

 Usually refers to a level of competency-specifically in reading, writing, and mathematics-which is required for successful college-level work in all fields of study.